beamer-bridge/beamer/docs/source/protocol.rst

 A lower boundary can be defined as the minimum value to cover the cost of challenging.
 Otherwise there would be no financial incentive for challengers to secure the protocol.

+Since every time the claimer is leading, new challengers can join the challenge, every outbid by the claimer also needs to cover ``claimStake`` for a potential new agent to join.
+That is, the claimer needs to respond to challenges with enough funds to cover the stake of the current challenger plus ``claimStake``.

 The higher ``claimStake`` is chosen, the more capital an honest claimer must lock for the period ``claimPeriod``.
 This can be reflected in opportunity costs for each LP.
 This being said, the